koopthekoopa/wii-ipl/README.md

 |`ipl.43E.app` (Version 4.3E)|`2ebea6ed22473857ed64b12daa71ae2d1ed61708`|

 # Credits
 [decomp-toolkit](https://www.github.com/encounter/decomp-toolkit) - A tool that can do a lot and will make decompiling GameCube/Wii games easier and better.
-Special thanks to the every contributer :D
+Seriously thanks to the people who worked on this.
 [objdiff](https://www.github.com/encounter/objdiff) - Used to check whenever if the compiled object is matching or not.
-[Ghidra](https://www.github.com/NationalSecurityAgency/ghidra) - Used to load executables and output an approximate decompilaton of a function.
+[Ghidra](https://www.github.com/NationalSecurityAgency/ghidra) - Used to load executables and output a rough decompilaton of a function.
 [WiiBrew](https://www.wiibrew.org) - A website that contains dozens of documentation about the Wii.
 [Gamecube/Wii Decompilation Discord](https://discord.gg/hKx3FJJgrV) - Contains helpful resources for decompiling.